mmyytt2000/mmyytt2000.github.io/index.md

 ### Technical Committee Membership

 - Member of the Standing committee of the CCF Technical Committee on Services Computing
-- Member of the IEEE Technical Committee on Services Computing
+- Member of the IEEE Computer Society Technical Committee on Services Computing
-- Member of the IEEE Technical Committee on Software Engineering
+- Member of the IEEE Computer Society Technical Council on Software Engineering
 - Member of the CAAI Technical Committee on Artificial Intelligence with Uncertainty

 ###